MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/one-version.md

 ### How can I get early access to non-released platform updates?

 You can join the [First release program](https://experience.dynamics.com/insider/), where Microsoft will keep your system always current with the latest updates.
 If you are not already a member of the Dynamics 365 Insider Program, you will need to:

-1 – Sign up for the Insider Program using this URL:  https;//experience.dynamics.com 2 – Accept the terms and conditions to become a Dynamics 365 Insider.
+1. Sign up for the Insider Program using this URL: https;//experience.dynamics.com
+2. Accept the terms and conditions to become a Dynamics 365 Insider.
-3 – Once your application has been approved (appx 24 hours) you can then log back into the Insider Portal to find the different preview programs available for you to join.
+3. After your application has been approved (approximately 24 hours) you can then sign back into the Insider Portal to find the different preview programs available for you to join.
-4 – Finance & Operations:  Preview Early Access Program (PEAP) and  First Release:  Finance and Operations program require you to accept additional terms and conditions to join.
-Please look for these programs within the Dynamics 365 Insider Program once your nomination has been accepted.
+4. Preview Early Access Program (PEAP) and First Release: The Finance and Operations program requires that you to accept additional terms and conditions to join.
+Please look for these programs within the Dynamics 365 Insider Program after your nomination has been accepted.

 ### Is there tooling available to support testing the latest release?